 Let’s be honest, we all wish our kids came with volume control at times.
 Preferably one with a mute button!
 Hey, it doesn’t make us bad parents, wishing sometimes they’d just be quiet for five minutes so we can finish a conference call or hear what the news is saying.
 Just remember, it’s a privilege to hear those voices, even when they’re being obnoxiously loud.

 Just like many sons and daughters would give anything for a single moment with their parents, too many moms and dads would move the planets just to hear their child’s laughter one last time.
-On the other side the spectrum, millions of couples dealing with infertility would gladly deal with interrupted Zoom meetings if it meant fulfilling their dreams of becoming parents.
+On the other side of the spectrum, millions of couples dealing with infertility would gladly deal with interrupted Zoom meetings if it meant fulfilling their dreams of becoming parents.

 So, never take your children for granted, even when they’re driving you totally bonkers.